At 7 p.m.

 Summer Star Party Planner

 Gatherings of amateur astronomers to observe the evening sky are called "star parties", and summertime presents good opportunities for beginners to attend these events without having to deal with winter's cold and travel hazards.
-From local urban and suburban locations to high, dark mountains and deserts, we'll clue you in on where and when to go and what to bring to be a welcome star party visitor and participant.
-You will even have a chance to sign up for information about attending a public star party this summer hosted by your lecturer.
+From local urban and suburban locations to high, dark mountains and deserts and National Parks, we'll clue you in on where and when to go and what to bring to be a welcome star party visitor and participant.

 Summer Deep Sky Wonders

 The summer sky offers numerous gems to the observer, many of them far beyond our solar system – the realm of "Deep Sky Objects", or DSOs.
-The wonders of the summer sky show us star birth and death, the raw material of planetary formation, mature stars in tight spheres of a million or more and younger stars in looser associations, and literally countless distant galaxies, each with billions of suns.
-We’ll look at beautiful images of some of the finest deep sky objects and discuss what they seem to be telling us about our universe.
+The wonders of the summer sky show us star birth and death, the raw material of planetary formation, mature stars in tight spheres of a million or more and younger stars in looser associations, and literally countless distant galaxies, and discuss what they seem to be telling us about our universe.
 Tips for where to go to view these beauties for yourself will round out the program.

-Special Observing Event – Crescent Moon, Jupiter, and Saturn!
+Special Observing Event – Thin Crescent Moon, Earthlight, and Jupiter